Patrick-Yevych/discord-bot/README.md

 # discord-bot
-discord-bot (better name pending) is a simple bot with a GUI for the discord messaging application.
+discord-bot (better name pending) is a simple discord bot with a GUI.

 ![US1.1](media/US1.1.png)